 Do your lights keep flickering or are your dimmer switches not functioning properly?
 If so then you may need to replace them.
 Although it may seem like an easy task to fix to do yourself, the process is more complicated and should be carried out by a professional and licensed electrician.
-At Electricians 24/7, we have the proper tools for the job and will also inspect the job to make sure there are no faulty or lose wires that may be a safety hazard or lead to further problems.
+At King Electricians, we have the proper tools for the job and will also inspect the job to make sure there are no faulty or lose wires that may be a safety hazard or lead to further problems.

 Our electricians will replace, repair and install your lighting and dimmer switches, ensuring that all work is done safely and to a high quality.